amahi/platform/README.md

 [![Build Status](https://secure.travis-ci.org/amahi/platform.png)](http://travis-ci.org/amahi/platform)

 This program is Copyright (C) 2007-2013, [Amahi](http://www.amahi.org).
+Licensed under the AGPL.
 See the license in the COPYING file.